 The General Education Core provides the fundamentals of liberal arts education.
-It is the foundation of the Associate in Arts and the Associate in Science degrees.
+It is the foundation of the Associate's of Arts and the Associate's of Science degrees.
 The General Education Core is constituted of courses that are accepted toward general education requirements at most of Virginia's senior-level colleges and universities.

-The General Education Core credit-hour requirements applicable to the Associate in Arts Degree and the Associate in Science Degree are listed below.
+The General Education Core credit-hour requirements applicable to the Associate's of Arts Degree and the Associate's of Science Degree are listed below.
 All students must meet the core requirements.
 The Core Courses listed below identifies those RBC courses that fulfill core requirements for the degree.